majkyxyz/Reason12-AKAI-Midimix-integration/README.md

 + Bank Right button will target the next track in the sequencer.

 ## License
-Please share these files for all people who have Reason and AKAI Midmix so that they could use cheapest DAW mixer with its full functionality.
+Please share these files for all people who have Reason and AKAI Midmix so that they could use cheapest DAW mixer (with its full functionality) in Reason DAW.

 ## Contact
 majkyxyz@gmail.com (Michał Petaś)